 Communication challenges

 If you’re hiring an offshore team, some communication challenges can occasionally arise.
 In terms of the time zone differences, it's important to note that this issue is typically manageable through proactive communication strategies.
-Regular video conferences, clear written documentation, and the use of project management tools can bridge gaps and foster effective communication.
+Regular video conferences, clear written documentation, and the use of project management tools, including weekly timesheet templates to track working hours, can bridge gaps and foster effective communication.

 Sometimes in the process of work customers discover that there exists a language barrier.
 At this point, you should choose your vendor more scrupulously so that your partner ensures the selected experts speak the languages you need.